The Founding Principles of Hahn-Tech, LLC are derived from a lifetime of study and work.

 1. Receive project specifications from the client

-2. Feasibility analysis performed to determine any elements of the specifications which cannot be supported by Thinkorswim.
+2. Feasibility analysis performed to determine any elements of the specifications which cannot be supported by the trading platform.

 3. Client is notified of any elements that cannot be accomplished.

-4. Once items 2 and 3 have been resolve, work begins.
+4. Once items 2 and 3 have been resolved, work begins.
 No estimated cost or time to completion is provided at this stage.

 5. As the work progresses I send screenshots showing the indicator plotted on a chart and/or wacthlist.
-Scan results are included where applicable.
+Scan results and/or Strategy reports are included where applicable.

-6. The client will confirm (through the analysis of the screenshots and/or scan results) the project produces results that match the specifications.
+6. The client will confirm (through the analysis of the screenshots, scan results and/or Strategy reports) the project produces results that match the specifications.

 7. At this time I will provide a final price estimate to complete any remaining components of the project.